Author events can be perplexing, frustrating and hair-raising. They can also be a really good time.

 Why do author events?
 It’s a great question, and one to which you’ll want to give some serious thought before you begin an author program.
 What do you hope to achieve by hosting an author at your library?
 Maybe you want to:

-- build a connection with another community agency; or
+• build a connection with another community agency

 Once you’ve decided why you want to do author events and how they tie into your library mission, go to all those other query words.
 Start with “who.”
 Who is my audience for this program?
 It might be your book club members, who’d be glad to be introduced to a rising literary star.
 We were able to introduce our book club members to local author Garth Stein before The Art of Racing in the Rain became such a phenomenon.
 It might be budding writers who want to learn more about the craft from authors like Mary Buckham, author of Break Into Fiction.
 Folks interested in current events turn out like crazy for authors like Greg Mortenson of Three Cups of Tea fame.
 Who your audience is will determine what author you’d like to invite.

 Then turn your attention to “what.”
 What kind of event will this be?
 Before you do any inviting you’ll need to know:

 • When is it?

 • Who is your audience, and how many people do you expect?

 • Is this a special event or part of a monthly series?
 How is it structured?

 • Is this a panel or a single author?